The Pomodoro Method

 The timer you use can help in confirming the work that you’ve chosen and can be a motivator.
 When you set the timer and wind it up you are setting your intention for the work you want to do.
 As you hear the ticking of the timer it reminds you that you are on task and to complete the task.
 When the timer rings, it’s a signal-Yahoo!
 It’s time to take a break.

 There are a few ways that you can handle the Pomodoro method.
-Some task masters that will say if you start the timer and are interrupted that you reset the timer again.
-Some say you can or should document your time and what you did in that time.
+Some task masters will say if you start the timer and are interrupted that you reset the timer again.
+Some say you can or should document and track your time.
 You can get a sense of accomplishment when you track the actions you’ve tackled with each Pomodoro.
-Others say it’s helpful to track other ideas and thoughts that come into your head by writing them down and get back to task.
+Others say it’s helpful to track other ideas and thoughts that come into your head by writing them down and get back to the task at hand.

 Like many productivity techniques these are guidelines not hard rules.
 Try the Tomato Method and find out what works best for you.
 In using this technique, you will gain a sense of control, focus and accomplishment.

 Yes, they have an app for that.
-Check out these apps Pomodoro Time Pro http://xwavesoft.com/pomodoro-timer-for-iphone-ipad-mac-os-x.html or try Focus Booster https://www.focusboosterapp.com/ My favorite is Repeat Timer http://www.repeattimerapp.com/ simple to use.
+Check out these apps Pomodoro Time Pro or try Focus Booster.
+My favorite is Repeat Timer it’s simple to use.
 There is both a free and paid version.
 You can set many intervals of time so that you can jump into work once the timer goes off.

 Do you use the Pomodoro Method?
 Are you going to give it a try after reading this?
 Let me know how it goes.
 I’d love to hear your feedback.

-Margo Brown is a Productivity Coach and Professional Organizer with Wave Productivity.
+Margo Crawford is a Productivity Coach with Wave Productivity.
 She works with entrepreneurs, small business owners and business professionals to help them get more focused, organized and productive in their workplace.
-She serves the Tempe and Phoenix area in Arizona.
-If your struggling with the Pomodoro Method or other time management issues and you want to get more focused and productive in your office call 602-677-8275 or email email@example.com
+She coaches nationally by phone and in person in Phoenix, Boston and Providence.
+If your struggling with the Pomodoro Method or other time management issues, call 602-677-8275 or email email@example.com